kam3k/blog/cv.md

 **Research Assistant**, [Department of Mechanical and Aerospace Engineering](https://carleton.ca/mae/), Carleton University, Ottawa, ON; 2009–2011

 * Contributed to the development of the guidance, navigation and control subsystem on the planetary rover prototype Kapvik under funding from the Canadian Space Agency
-* Performed sensor implementation for a LiDAR and tilt-unit, and helped construct a test platform on a research robot, including the development of guidance and control algorithms
+* Performed sensor implementation for a lidar and tilt-unit, and helped construct a test platform on a research robot, including the development of guidance and control algorithms

 # Education